undergrad-partner-school

 ORU has a commitment to academic excellence and offers rigorous programs taught by highly qualified faculty members.
 The university strives to equip students with the knowledge, skills, and values needed for success in their chosen fields.
 In addition, ORU values diversity and encourages students from all backgrounds to come and contribute to the campus community.
 With its beautiful campus, strong spiritual foundation, and focus on holistic education, Oral Roberts University provides an enriching environment for students to thrive in their academic and spiritual journeys.

-Oral Roberts University is a private university located in Tulsa, OK and set in an urban environment.
-Its campus is 263 acres in size.
-This school uses a semester-based calendar.
-It has an acceptance rate of 99%.
-The freshman retention rate at Oral Roberts University is 80% and the six-year graduation rate is 63%.
+Located in Tulsa, OK and set in an urban environment, Oral Roberts University is a private university.
+This academic institution uses a semester-based calendar.
+It has an acceptance rate of 98%.
+The freshman retention rate at Oral Roberts University is 80.4% and the six-year graduation rate is 57%.

 Quick Facts